 Dune isn't only a work of science fiction, it also features a complex interplay of politics, ecology, and religion.
 The story features many themes inspired by various cultures on Earth.
-Many of the new words introduced by Frank Herbert in Dune are of Middle Eastern origin and you can clearly recognize Arabic/Islamic themes in the story such as holy war (jihad) of the Fremen against the oppression of the Harkonnens and the Empire.
+Many of the new words introduced by Frank Herbert in Dune are of Middle Eastern origin and you can clearly recognize Arabic/Islamic themes in the story such as the holy war (jihad) of the Fremen against the oppression of the Harkonnens and the Empire.
 There are many analogies with our world too, the shortage of water on Arrakis for example reminds you of oil scarcity but also of the water shortage in the Middle East.
 And as this work was written during the Cold War era it shouldn't surprise you that the evil Harkonnen Baron in Dune has a Slavic name: Vladimir.

 It's not a short book and at times it can be pretty complex, partly because of the dozens of new words the author introduces, but if you're a fan of scifi I highly recommend this novel.
 Dune has a very rich story and it's set in an intriguing universe that will leave you longing for more.
 I give Dune a rating of 9/10.
-You can buy Dune
+You can buy Dune at Amazon.

 The next book I'm going to read is Darkly Dreaming Dexter, I like Dexter a lot and hope the books the Showtime TV show is based on are at least as good.
-Afterwards I plan to explore the Dune universe some more with Dune Messiah and Children of Dune.
+Afterward I plan to explore the Dune universe some more with Dune Messiah and Children of Dune.

 Product reviewed: Dune